openvinotoolkit/openvino_notebooks/README.md

 ## Getting Started

-The notebooks are designed to run almost anywhere -- on your laptop, in a cloud VM, or in a Docker container.
+The notebooks are designed to run almost anywhere &mdash; on your laptop, a cloud VM, or a Docker container.
 Here's what you need to get started:

 - CPU (64-bit)
 - Windows\*, Linux\* or macOS\*
 - Python\*

-Before you proceed to the Installation Guide, check the detailed System Requirements below.
+Before you proceed to the Installation Guide, please check the detailed System Requirements below.

 ## System Requirements